Jessie Tarbox Beals: A studio and a gallery in Greenwich Village

 She moved to Greenwich Village and opened a new photography studio and gallery in 1920.
 For a few years, Beals juggled working and caring for Nanette, who also suffered from rheumatoid arthritis and was frequently hospitalized, eventually deciding to send Nanette to camps and private boarding schools throughout the year.
 Nanette would later go on to live semi-permanently with one of Beals' old friends.

 Later years

 As the number of female photographers increased during the 1920s, Beals shifted her focus to giving public talks and specializing in photographing suburban gardens and estates of wealthy East Coasters.
 By 1928, she and Nanette moved to California, where Beals photographed Hollywood estates.
 The Great Depression brought Beals and Nanette back to New York in 1933, where Beals lived and worked in Greenwich Village.

+Despite being born in Canada, Beals declined to return later in life.
+Following the establishment of her Greenwich Village studio, Beals participated in just one Canadian exhibition, at the Toronto Camera Club International Photo Exhibition, 1921.
-Beals gradually fell into poverty, years of lavish living and the effects of the Depression having taken their toll.
-She died on May 30, 1942, at Bellevue Hospital, at the age of seventy-one.

-Her photographs and prints are in collections at the Library of Congress, Harvard University, the New-York Historical Society, and the American Museum of Natural History.
+Beals gradually fell into poverty, and died on May 30, 1942, at Bellevue Hospital, at the age of seventy-one.
+Thanks to the rescue efforts of Alexander Alland, a contemporaneous photographer, her photographs and prints are in collections at the Library of Congress, Harvard University, the New-York Historical Society, and the American Museum of Natural History.
 In 1982, the Schlesinger Library at Radcliffe received Beals' papers and pictures from her daughter, Nanette Beals Brainerd.